gautamgahlawat/calendar-scheduler-app/README.md

 1. Download all the files from [here](https://github.com/gautamgahlawat/calendar-scheduler-app/archive/master.zip)
 2. Unzip the file, open the dist folder and open the index.html in your browser and all the original filesare in src folder
 3. Open the terminal and change the directory to projects directory.
-Run command `bower installj`
+Run command `bower install`
 4. It will install all the dependencies mentioned in bower.json file.
 5. Open index.html from the root.